Great to see you in class!

 The natural thing that comes to the mind of a qualified lead is: “Shut up and take my money!”

-Now that we went through all this, we’ll be ready to start the next lessons, that are really actionable.
+Now that we went through all this, we’ll be ready to start the next lessons, which will be super actionable.